FredRash/NoteKeeping/Web Pen/Cross-Origin Resource Sharing(CORS).md

-What is Same-Origin-Policy(Must to understand it before learing CORS)?
+What is Same-Origin-Policy(Must to understand it before learning CORS)?
 Same-Origin Policy is a rule that os enforced by browsers to control access to data between web application
 * This does not prevent writing between web app, it prevents reading between web app
 * Access is determined based on the origin